Introduction

 Now let’s understand what type of graph you actually created—and why it matters for the algorithms you’ll run on it.

-Here’s a critical detail: the projection you created likely isn’t what you might think it is.
+Here’s a critical detail: the projection you created may not behave the way you expect.

 MATCH (source:Actor)-[r:ACTED_IN]->(target:Movie) // (1)